microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/range-merge.md

 ---
 title: "Range: merge"
-description: "Merge the range cells into one region in the worksheet.
+description: "Merge the range cells into one region in the worksheet."
 author: "lumine2008"
 ---